akauppi/GroundLevel-firebase-es/README.md

 <img src="https://firebase.google.com/downloads/brand-guidelines/SVG/logo-logomark.svg" align="left" style="padding: 1em" />

-This repo uses the Firebase serverless framework for a lot of things: authentication, background functions, data storage, operational monitoring.
+This repo uses the [Firebase](https://firebase.google.com) serverless framework for a lot of things: authentication, background functions, data storage, operational monitoring.

 Firebase allows a mere mortal to create fully functional cloud-based applications.
 You don't need to set up and maintain servers.
 You still have a "back end" but it's operated for you.
 You don't need to care about scalability (though you need to care about costs).
-Interface definitions become less burdensome than in traditional REST API / GraphQL world, since your front end deals directly with the database, also handling authentication and access rights management.
+Interface definitions become less burdensome than in traditional REST API / GraphQL world, since your front end deals directly with the database.
+Authentication and access rights management are integrated in the database (instead of a separate back end service you need to build).

 >![](.images/backend-vs-firebase.png)

 *Figure 1.
 Traditional cloud vs. Firebase approach <sub>[source](https://docs.google.com/drawings/d/15_rPDZDOCHwdL0RIX8Rg3Der1tb4mx2tMi9asQ_aegw)</sub>*

-There are similar offerings from other companies, but they are years behind, in the ease of use, based on the author's opinion.
+There are similar offerings from other companies, but they are a year or two behind, in the ease of use, based on the author's opinion.

 >Note: You *don't* have to know anything in advance about Firebase.
 But their educational material is good and fun.
 It's recommended to check those out in parallel with this repo.